FREQUENTLY ASKED QUESTIONS

 A mortgage in which the interest rate is adjusted periodically according to a pre-selected index.
 The initial interest rate is lower than a 30 year fixed rate.
 Generally, the rate can adjust after 5 or 7 years and has a maximum increase.
 Ask your lender for more information.

-The cost of your home, plus interest, in monthly payments.
+The cost of your home, plus interest, in monthly payments, over the course of your loan.

 The annual percentage rate is not the same as your percent interest on the loan.
 APR takes into account fees and closing cost.
 APR allows you to easily compare different loans to see which one is the best deal.
 Often, loans advertising a very low interest rate, will have a higher APR than a higher interest loan with fewer fees.

-The bank is loaning you 200,000 for a house and they want to make sure it is worth 200K.
-The order an appraisal from a blind pool or appraisers to ensure there are no shenanigans.
+The bank is loaning you $200,000 for a house and they want to make sure it is worth 200K.
+They order an appraisal from a blind pool or appraisers to ensure there are no shenanigans.
 If the appraiser says the house is only worth 195K, then the seller will either lower the price, or the buyer will have to bring in 5K to cover the difference.

 Sure, you will be paying the bank hundreds of thousands of dollars, but there are a few fees to cover at closing.
 This generally involves an origination charge, discount points, and fees for required third-party services, taxes, and government recording fees.
 Some sellers may be willing to cover closing cost for the buyer.